Kidnapping of Wang Xing: Forced closure of scam parks

-On February 5, the Thai authorities cut the supply of electricity, internet services and fuel to five areas in Myanmar, of which some were controlled by Karen National Army and Democratic Karen Benevolent Army (DKBA).
-It was reported that the DKBA would no longer allow scam call operations in the areas they control, namely.
-By February 13, it was reported that up to 8,000 workers in the scam parks would also be deported as they are being forced closed.
+On February 5, the Thai authorities cut the supply of electricity, internet services and fuel to five areas in Myanmar, including areas controlled by Karen National Army and Democratic Karen Benevolent Army (DKBA).
+It was reported that the DKBA would no longer allow scam call operations in the areas they control.
+By February 13, it was reported that up to 8,000 workers in the scam parks would be deported as they are being forced closed.

 Impact

-Although the Thai government said it would properly handle the matter to avoid negative impacts on the tourism industry, Wang Xing's disappearance not only attracted great attention from the Chinese public, but also had an impact on some people who intended to travel to Thailand.
+Although the Thai government said it would properly handle the matter to avoid negative impacts on the tourism industry, Wang's disappearance not only attracted great attention from the Chinese public, but also had an impact on some people who intended to travel to Thailand.
 Many netizens expressed concerns about the safety of traveling to Thailand, and some even canceled their booked trips to Thailand.
 Attributing this case as a primary cause, Thai Lion Air reported that 40 chartered flights between Thailand and China would be cancelled during the Lunar New Year holiday period, reducing the number of flights to 200.

-Due to the safety issues of Chinese citizens traveling to Thailand caused by Wang Xing's disappearance, Hong Kong singer Eason Chan decided to cancel the Bangkok stop, originally to be held on February 22 at the Impact Arena, of his ongoing Fear and Dreams world tour.
+Due to the safety issues of Chinese citizens traveling to Thailand caused by Wang's disappearance, Hong Kong singer Eason Chan decided to cancel the Bangkok stop, originally to be held on February 22 at the Impact Arena, of his ongoing Fear and Dreams world tour.
 Ming Pao reported that several screenshots circulated on Chinese social media platforms were found to be from posts posted by several people who claimed to work in the scam park.
 These posts revealed that the manager of a scam park planned to arrange for his subordinates to disguise themselves as concert spectators to lure fans who went to Thailand to watch the concert into the scam park.
 In addition, the plan also included sending male employees disguised as drivers to directly transport fans there.
 Chinese actor Zhao Benshan's performance on February 22 would also be postponed due to "force majeure and safety concerns".

 The kidnapping has brought global media attention to the organised crimes and human trafficking in the region.
 Victims' families would also appeal for the return of their relatives, with at least 1,500 possible victims details collated in a list.
 Rising safety concerns have led to an increase in travel cancellations.
+Thai officials sought to reassure Chinese tourists after the case.
+In a televised appearance after Wang's return to Thailand, an officer asked him to say in Chinese that Thailand was safe and that he would return.